 - Part 2 of this blog piece will be out soon - a primer on patriarchy and restrictive gender normatives

 Written by Dr. Allison Mitch PT (DPT).
-Material is copyright protected, please cite accordingly.
+Written material is copyright protected, please cite accordingly; picture is from Pexels.
 To contact me regarding my women’s circles or private client sessions (reiki, yoga, physical therapy), please email me at firstname.lastname@example.org